willcforte/gtweb/content/articles/why_blog.md

 The hardest part is overcoming the mental barrier to begin.
 This must be done regardless of skill: we know that our first works will be terrible--there's no way around it.
 Write and the skill will follow.

+[Louis Rossman](https://www.youtube.com/watch?v=-LF3Cy5hZbc&t=61s) puts this rather elegantly:

+> "You are going to suck when you first start at anything. ...
+You have to get out the suck before you can get to the part that's good."

-This barrier can be minimized with Matt Might's suggestions for [low-cost academic blogging](https://matt.might.net/articles/how-to-blog-as-an-academic/), which suggests harnessing material that you're already writing for some other purpose (e.g. class assignment, project, email).
+You can also minimize the ideation barrier with Matt Might's [technique](https://matt.might.net/articles/how-to-blog-as-an-academic/) of harnessing material that you're already writing for some other purpose (e.g. class assignment, personal project, email).

 ## Tangent: With great communication comes great responsibility